Osteoporosis: Pharmacologic therapy

 For those with osteoporosis but who have not had a fracture, evidence does not support a reduction in fracture risk with risedronate or etidronate.
 Alendronate decreases fractures of the spine but does not have any effect on other types of fractures.
 Half stop their medications within a year.
 When on treatment with bisphosphonates rechecking bone mineral density is not needed.
 There is tentative evidence of benefit in males with osteoporosis.

 Fluoride supplementation does not appear to be effective in postmenopausal osteoporosis, as even though it increases bone density, it does not decrease the risk of fractures.

-Teriparatide (a recombinant parathyroid hormone) has been shown to be effective in treatment of women with postmenopausal osteoporosis.
+Teriparatide (a recombinant parathyroid hormone) is effective in treatment of women with postmenopausal osteoporosis.
 Some evidence also indicates strontium ranelate is effective in decreasing the risk of vertebral and nonvertebral fractures in postmenopausal women with osteoporosis.
 Hormone replacement therapy, while effective for osteoporosis, is only recommended in women who also have menopausal symptoms.
 It is not recommended for osteoporosis by itself.
 Raloxifene, while effective in decreasing vertebral fractures, does not affect the risk of nonvertebral fracture.
 And while it reduces the risk of breast cancer, it increases the risk of blood clots and strokes.
 While denosumab is effective at preventing fractures in women, there is not clear evidence of benefit in males.
-In hypogonadal men, testosterone has been shown to improve bone quantity and quality, but, as of 2008, no studies evaluated its effect on fracture risk or in men with a normal testosterone levels.
-Calcitonin while once recommended is no longer due to the associated risk of cancer and questionable effect on fracture risk.
+In hypogonadal men, testosterone has been shown to improve bone quantity and quality, but, as of 2008, no studies evaluated its effect on fracture risk or in men with normal testosterone levels.
+Calcitonin, while once recommended, is no longer recommended due to the associated risk of cancer and questionable effect on fracture risk.
 Alendronic acid/colecalciferol can be taken to treat this condition in post-menopausal women.

 Romosozumab (sold under the brand name Evenity) is a monoclonal antibody against sclerostin.
 Romosozumab is usually reserved for patients with very high fracture risk and is the only available drug therapy for osteoporosis that leads to simultaneous inhibition of bone resorption together with an anabolic effect.

 Certain medications like alendronate, etidronate, risedronate, raloxifene, and strontium ranelate can help to prevent osteoporotic fragility fractures in postmenopausal women with osteoporosis.
 Tentative evidence suggests that Chinese herbal medicines may have potential benefits on bone mineral density.